UltCombo/ultaro/README.md

 ### Performance, security and freshness

 Ultaro is a set of modifications and customizations on top of Manjaro Linux.
 Manjaro Linux, being based on Arch Linux, is an always up-to-date distribution with the latest kernels and packages.
-This is invaluable to performance and security.
+This is essential to performance and security.
 It also provides an excellent package manager with hooks support, which greatly facilitates customizing software while keeping it up-to-date.

 ### User experience